 HIGHLIGHTS OF SPAIN

-Hotel Rental Car Pre-Programmed GPS Personalized Roadbook Exclusive Guidebook Welcome at the Airport Transfer from / to the Airport 4 Must-see Monument Entrance Tickets 4 Guided Walking Tours Flamenco Show Cooking Class Train Tickets Transfers to / from stations
+Hotel Rental Car Pre-Programmed GPS Personalized Roadbook Exclusive Guidebook Welcome at the Airport Transfer from / to the Airport Train Tickets Transfers to / from stations 6 Guided Walking Tours Yacht trip Flamenco Show Cooking Class 6 Must-see Monuments Entrance Tickets

 The Spanish mainland is located in the south-western corner of the continent of Europe, sharing the Iberian Peninsula with Portugal.
 It is much larger than its neighbour to the west and almost wholly surrounded by sea, with its only frontiers with Portugal to the west and with France to the north-east.
 To the north and south-west (as far as Gibraltar), it borders the Atlantic, while the rest of its coast is on the Mediterranean.
 Although its highest mountains – the Sierra Nevada – are in the south, that is actually the least mountainous region in a country that boasts some impressive ranges, such as the Pyrenees and the Picos da Europa, as well as the Meseta Central, a high plateau area.
 Madrid, the capital and largest city, is located on this plateau.
 Barcelona, the second largest city, is on the Mediterranean coast, a little further north.
 Although many rivers spring from Spain’s mountains, three of the largest flow into Portugal: the Tagus (known here as the Tajo, in Portugal as the Tejo), Iberia’s largest river, the Duero (or Douro) in the north, and the Guadiana in the south.
 The Guadalquivir, also in the south, and the Ebro, in the north-east, flow throughout their length through Spanish territory, with the latter ending in Catalonia in the stunning Delta de l’Ebre, as it is known locally.
 The climate varies with the geography, but overall Spain may be said to have a temperate climate, with greater extremes in areas of higher altitude and high summer temperatures in drier areas such as Murcia and Andalusia.

-Get a Free Quote and a free PDF Introducing Spain Guide!
+Get a Free Quote for a Personalized Tour and a Free PDF Introducing Spain Guide